risc0/risc0-ethereum/contracts/script/README.md

 1. Set the verifier selector and estop address for the verifier:

-    > TIP: One place to find this information is in `./contracts/test/RiscZeroGroth16Verifier.t.sol` for the `RiscZeroGroth16Verifier`and in `./contracts/test/RiscZeroSetVerifier.t.sol` for the `RiscZeroSetVerifier`.
+    > TIP: One place to find this information is in `./contracts/test/RiscZeroGroth16Verifier.t.sol` for the `RiscZeroGroth16Verifier` or you can run `bash contracts/script/manage SetVerifierSelector` for the `RiscZeroSetVerifier`.

     ```zsh
     export VERIFIER_SELECTOR="0x..."